Ukrainian Archives

 In Ukraine, mystery runs as deep as its soil—fertile, dark, and restless.
 Here, the past is never truly buried, and the stories told around hearths and graves are not just remembered but believed.

-Few places on Earth possess the potent, almost visceral ability to evoke such a complex mix of awe, profound tragedy, and eerie fascination as Pripyat.
 Once a thriving, meticulously planned Soviet city, purpose-built to house the dedicated workers and their families from the colossal Chernobyl Nuclear Power Plant situated just a few kilometres away, Pripyat now stands eerily silent – a chilling ghost city nestled deep inside the sprawling Chernobyl Exclusion Zone, irrevocably frozen in time since the catastrophic nuclear meltdown of April 26, 1986…read the whole story.